tetratelabs/func-e/RATIONALE.md

 ### Limitations of `go:embed` impact extension init templates
 `getenvoy extension init` creates a workspace directory for a given category and programming language.
 Some constraints of `go:embed` impact how these template directories are laid out, and the workarounds are file rename in basis.
-The impacts are noted below for information and future follow-up
+The impacts are noted below for information and future follow-up:

-### `go:embed` doesn't traverse hidden directories, but Rust projects include a hidden directory
+#### `go:embed` doesn't traverse hidden directories, but Rust projects include a hidden directory
 Our Rust examples use [Cargo][https://doc.rust-lang.org/cargo/reference/config.html] as a build tool.
 This stores configuration in a hidden directory `.cargo`.
 As of Go 1.16, hidden directories are not yet supported with `go:embed`.
 See https://github.com/golang/go/issues/43854

-### `go:embed` stops traversing at module boundaries, and TinyGo examples look like sub-modules
+#### `go:embed` stops traversing at module boundaries, and TinyGo examples look like sub-modules
 Go modules need to be built from the zip-file uploaded to the mirror.
 This implies `go:embed` must refer to the current module. https://github.com/golang/go/issues/45197 explains embedding stops traversing when it encounters a `go.mod` file, and there is no plan to change this.